statsbiblioteket/digital-pligtaflevering-aviser-tools/tools/dpa-dashboard-javaee7/README-Java-EE-WebProfile.md

 For Tomcat 8.5 deployments it is necessary to enclose Weld (the reference CDI engine) in the WAR file.
-This is being done in the dpa-manualcontrol module using a Maven overlay, to keep this simple.
+This is being done in the dpa-dashboard module using a Maven overlay, to keep this simple.

 /tra 2018-02-11